 Bonus Issues (aka Capitalization Issues, Scrip Issues)

 Sometimes, a company wants to move money from a reserve account to a capital account on its balance sheets to convert reserve capital into ordinary share capital.
-To accomplish this, the company will issue more shares for this extra cash in the capital account as bonus issues to current shareholders in proportion to their holdings, which is similar to a rights offering, but the current shareholders do not have to pay for the new issue.
+To accomplish this, the company will issue more shares for this extra cash in the capital account as bonus issues to current shareholders in proportion to their holdings, which is like a rights offering, but the current shareholders do not have to pay for the new issue.
 However, the company does need the approval of the shareholders to issue bonus shares.